Hikari03/hikup/README.md

 ### Sync
 - Sync files between servers in declared periods.
 - To use this, add target in settings in `[syncTargets]` section.
+- If certificate verify is desired and custom CA certificate was used, place it into `trusted-certs/` directory.

 > [!WARNING]
 >**The declared target will be the master in one case**: if you uploaded a removed file and that removal synced.
 Which means if you again upload this file on non-master, your master will remove it on the next sync.